pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## OpsWorks
 AWS OpsWorks is a `configuration management service` that provides managed instances of `Chef` and `Puppet`.

+### 👀 Chef Server
+You can `add nodes` automatically to your Chef Server using the `unattended method`.
+The recommended method of unattended (or automatic) association of new nodes is to `configure` the `Chef Client Cookbook`.

 ## 👀 `*Q` AWS Personal Health Dashboard
 AWS Personal Health Dashboard provides `alerts` and _`remediation guidance`_ when AWS is experiencing `events that may impact you`.
 While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the _performance and availability_ of the AWS services underlying your AWS resources.